crawltime/my-disc-bot/README.md

 # My discord bot

-My personal own discord bot.
+My personal own discord bot written in python with the discord.py module.
 I doubt you will want to run it yourself, I'll just upload its source code here because I feel like it.

 ---